thepipster/nStorm/README.md

 1. Ability to create simple processing blocks that can be easily chained together (create topologies).
 2. Easily scale by adding new servers/workers, ideally automatically.
 3. Automatic replay of messages.
 If a process dies, then re-send message to another worker.
+4. Robust.
+This is achieved through using Node's [cluster](http://nodejs.org/api/cluster.html) module and running workers in child processes that are restarted upon failure.

 ### Dependencies